Russia and Saudi Arabia urge all OPEC+ powers to join oil cuts

 The Russian version used the word "join" while an English translation of the statement, also released by the Kremlin, used the word "adhere" to the OPEC+ agreement.

-Saudi state news agency SPA said that the crown prince, known as MbS, and Putin had stressed in their meeting the need for OPEC+ members to commit to the group's agreement.
+Saudi state news agency SPA said that the crown prince, known as MbS, and Putin had emphasised in their meeting the need for OPEC+ members to commit to the group's agreement.

-Sources in the oil market said such an explicit public remark from the Kremlin and the kingdom about "joining" cuts appeared like a hint aimed at specific oil powers.
+Oil market sources said that such an explicit public remark from the Kremlin and the kingdom about "joining" cuts appeared to be an attempt to send a message to members of the OPEC+ club who had not cut or not cut enough.

-Putin will hold talks with Iranian President Ebrahim Raisi in Moscow on Thursday.
+The biggest member of OPEC excluded from the cuts is Iran, the economy of which has been under various US sanctions since 1979 after the seizure of the US embassy in Tehran.

+Iran is boosting production and hopes to reach output of 3.6 million bpd by March 20 next year.

 Mystery still surrounds Putin's trip to Riyadh and Abu Dhabi, on which he was escorted by four Russian fighter jets, and it was not immediately clear what particular issue was so important for Putin to make a rare overseas trip.